FFrequently Asked Questions

 If the required number of signatures is obtained, the initiative petition question will appear on the November 2022 ballot.

 Can my church legally collect signatures during services?

 Yes!
 Your church has a constitutional right to take a stand relative to an issue or ballot question.
 Signature collection right in the pews is 100% legal.
 Moreover, for this petition, Cardinal O'Malley has issued a statement (click HERE) strongly encouraging the allowance of signature gathering.

 What about other locations?
 Can I collect at grocery stores and shopping malls?

-Yes, while it’s a good idea to ask permission or reserve a spot ahead of time (so you’re not competing with the Boy Scouts, etc…) signature collection in public places cannot be prohibited, and you especially cannot be turned away from plazas where others have collected signatures in the past based upon the CONTENT of the petition.
+Yes, while it is a good idea to ask permission or reserve a spot ahead of time (so you are not competing with the Boy Scouts, etc.), signature collection in public places cannot be prohibited.
+And you cannot be turned away from plazas based on the CONTENT of the petition.
 This scenario may be evident if, in the past, signature gatherers on other petitions were permitted at the same location.
-If you have any problems, please simply contact us and our attorneys will remind store management of your first amendment petition rights.
+If you have any problems, please contact us and our attorneys will remind store management of your First Amendment petition rights.